Tamarack Coat (pattern here) improv pieced with Kona solid scraps.

 I'm including the non-quilty coats I've made too as I'm often asked about these patterns in direct messages on Instagram.
 (I love that, keep them coming-I love helping!)

-I took some classes with Jennifer Falkowski and loved the whole process of shibori.
+I took some classes and loved the whole process of Shibori.
 It's soothing and wonderful and beautiful, even if you don't listen to the teacher (like me).
 Love you Jen!

 I thought a house coat/jacket would be perfect use of the different swatches.
 While I love the concept of this coat, again I made it too big MY FAULT!
 I feel sloppy and weird when wearing it, so often I'll belt it with my 1987 elastic belt.
 I think I cut a medium - so for future ref size down.